k-pranav912/CS440-a1/README.md

 This program runs search algorithms on a grid.

+In order to run the program, change directory into the folder containing main.py, then run the main.py file (shell command: "python3 main.py").

 The program uses tkinter to display a GUI, so an appropriate compabitable software is needed to run this program.

 At any point the user may enter Q to quit.